island-lang/island-lang.github.io/README.md

 print5And3AndNumber(1) // prints "5 3 1"
 ```

-To partially apply with a value for a parameter that is not the first, the `with` operator can be used:
+The `with` operator can be used to partially apply any subset of parameters:
 ```isl
 let alteredAction = printThreeNumbers with b = 11
 // alteredAction has the signature alteredAction(a: integer, c: integer)